21. About CAD Software

 Generic CAD Brands

 Inkscape: The best free generic CAD out there.
 It's not perfect, it's buggy and clunky, but it's still powerful with more tools than the average fashion specific CAD ... and it's free!
-It is terrible with import and export although it will take SVG, DXF and PDF.
-It's useless with layered files.
+It is terrible with import and export generally speaking because SVG files do not have layers or pages ...
+Inkscape cheats in how it creates layers.
+That said, I have managed to find a way to export CorelDraw files to SVG so that the layering in my blocks and patterns can be opened as pseudo-layered files in Inkscape!

 Corel Draw: in my opinion the best generic CAD on the market simply because it has every tool your heart desires, will import AND export every single imaginable format (my Corel X6 imports DXF, SVG, AI, PDF, CLK, CDX, DWG, GEM, FMV, PLT and more than 50 raster formats) and if it doesn't come built in someone has made it available as an add on ... this means you can use it to convert or send files to almost anyone.
 It has the most stable drawing engine on the market today and calculates faster than even Adobe Illustrator.
 When you add its programming potential then there is literally not a better solution.
 It's down fall though is it has quite an initial learning curve and there aren't lots of places you can get in person courses on.